asciisd/cybersource-hosted-checkout-laravel/PROJECT_CONTEXT.md

 - **`generateSignedFields(array $params)`**: Creates the necessary parameters and signature for the hosted checkout payment form.
 It takes an array of parameters, adds required fields like `access_key`, `profile_id`, and `signed_date_time`, and generates a `signature`.
 - **`verifySignature(array $payload)`**: Verifies the signature of incoming data from Cybersource (from both the response and notification) to ensure its integrity.
 - **`retrieve($transactionId)`**: A method to retrieve payment details from the Cybersource API using the transaction ID.
 It uses Guzzle to make the API call and includes methods to generate the necessary authentication headers.
+- **`searchTransactions(array $searchParams)`**: A method to search for transactions using the Cybersource Transaction Search API.
+It accepts search parameters including query, name, timezone, offset, limit, and sort options.
+Returns paginated results with transaction summaries.

 ### `src/CybersourceServiceProvider.php`